rodmhgl/legendary-octo-journey/_posts/2023-09-05-link-opentf-repo.md

 ---
-title: "The OpenTF fork is now available"
+title: "The OpenTF repository is now available"
 categories:
   - Blog
 tags: